 - Eating food before and while drinking is better than drinking on an empty stomach to slow absorption.

 - Food with higher fat or protein content slows down alcohol absorption since your stomach is busy digesting.

 - Keep in mind that a full stomach won’t stop you from feeling the effects of alcohol or becoming impaired.

-- Alcohol can deepen depression or anger.
+- Alcohol can intensify your mood and can increase feelings such as depression or anger.

 - A tolerance to alcohol can be a warning sign for dependence.

 - Some medications can interfere with how your body processes alcohol.

 - Medication can increase or mask the effects of alcohol.